Facebook Instagram Pinterest Snapchat TikTok Tumblr Vimeo X YouTube

 • Cadence work (goal: 170–180 steps/min)

-These exercises improve fluidity and posture right after T2.
+These exercises improve fluidity and posture right out of T2.

-5. Adapting exercises according to distance (Sprint to Ironman)
+5. Adapt exercises according to distance (Sprint to Ironman)

 • Sprint / Olympic: high intensity, quick transitions, short and dynamic sessions

-• Half Ironman / Ironman: priority on endurance, muscle comfort, and effort management
+• Half Ironman / Ironman: focus on endurance, muscle comfort, and effort management

-The choice of tri-suit, bike equipment, and running shoes also plays a key role in the quality of the transition.
+The choice of triathlon suit, bike equipment, and running shoes also plays a key role in the quality of the transition.

 6. Common mistakes to avoid